Have you gotten your flu shot yet? These days, it’s more important than ever to be vaccinated.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Now, however, The Centers for Disease Control and Prevention (CDC) recommend avoiding flu shots only if you’ve had a severe allergic reaction to the flu vaccine itself,” says infectious disease specialist Steven Gordon, MD.
+“Now, however, The Centers for Disease Control and Prevention (CDC) recommends avoiding flu shots only if you’ve had a severe allergic reaction to the flu vaccine itself,” says infectious disease specialist Steven Gordon, MD.

 If you’ve had a mild or severe allergic reaction to eggs